Quantum Learning Boolean Linear Functions w.r.t. Product Distributions: Introduction

 \section{Introduction}

-The origins of the fields of machine learning and quantum information and computation both lie in the $1980$s.
-The arguably most influential learning model, namely the PAC model, was introduced by L. Valiant in $1984$ \cite{Valiant.1984} with which the problem of learning was given a rigorous mathematical framework.
-Around the same time, R. P. Feynman presented his idea of quantum computers \cite{Feynman.1985} to the public and thus gave the starting signal for important innovations at the intersection of computer science, information theory and quantum theory.
+The origins of the fields of machine learning as well as quantum information and computation both lie in the $1980$s.
+The arguably most influential learning model, namely the PAC (``probably approximately correct'') model, was introduced by Valiant in $1984$ \cite{Valiant.1984} with which the problem of learning was given a rigorous mathematical framework.
+Around the same time, Benioff \cite{Benioff.1980} and Feynman presented the idea of quantum computers \cite{Feynman.1985} to the public and thus gave the starting signal for important innovations at the intersection of computer science, information theory and quantum theory.
 Both learning theory and quantum computation promise new realms of computation in which tasks that seem insurmountable from the perspective of classical computation become feasible.
 The first has already proved its practical worth and is indispensable for modern-world big data applications, the latter is not yet as practically relevant but much work is invested to make the promises of quantum computation a reality.
 The interested reader is referred to \cite{ShalevShwartz.2014} and \cite{Nielsen.2010} for an introduction to statistical learning and quantum computation and information, respectively.\\

-Considering the increasing importance of machine learning and quantum computation, attempting a mergure of the two seems a natural step to take and the first step in this direction was taken already in \cite{Bshouty.1998}.
-The field of quantum learning has received growing attention over the last few years and by now some settings are known in which quantum training data and the ability to perform quantum computation can be advantageous for learning problems from an information-theoretic as well as from a computational perspective, in particular for learning problems with fixed underlying distribution (see e.g. \cite{Arunachalam.20170728} for an overview).
-It was, however, shown in \cite{Arunachalam.2017} that no such information-theoretic advantage can be obtained in the (distribution-independent) quantum PAC model (based on \cite{Bshouty.1998}) compared to the classical PAC model (introduced in \cite{Valiant.1984}).\\
+Considering the increasing importance of machine learning and quantum computation, attempting a merger of the two seems a natural step to take and the first step in this direction was taken already in \cite{Bshouty.1998}.
+The field of quantum learning has received growing attention over the last few years and by now some settings are known in which quantum training data and the ability to perform quantum computation can be advantageous for learning problems from an information-theoretic as well as from a computational perspective, in particular for learning problems with fixed underlying distribution (see e.g.~\cite{Arunachalam.2017} for an overview).
+It was, however, shown in \cite{Arunachalam.2018} that no such information-theoretic advantage can be obtained in the (distribution-independent) quantum PAC model (based on \cite{Bshouty.1998}) compared to the classical PAC model (introduced in \cite{Valiant.1984}).\\